GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training

-\paragraph{Training Details} Following previous work, we adopt a widely used base model, Qwen2.5-VL-7B-Instruct.
-We start from an SFT-initialized model that has necessary domain knowledge, aligning with prior studies.
+\paragraph{Training Details} Compared to previous work, we adopt a stronger backbone model, Qwen2.5-VL-7B.
+We start from an SFT-initialized model that exhibits reasonable instruction-following capabilities, consistent with prior studies.
 The full configuration details are provided in the appendix.
-To better evaluate the long-term training stability, we trained the agent for 30,000 steps for Points24 and 20,000 steps for ALFWorld, which are 2x and 4x longer than previously reported results, respectively.
-We used 2 NVIDIA GPUs, one deploying the merged checkpoint teacher and the other training the LoRA \cite{hu2022lora} finetuned agent via PPO.
+To better evaluate training stability, we train the agent for 30,000 steps on Points24 and 20,000 steps on ALFWorld, which are 2x and 4x the budgets reported in previous work, respectively.
+We use two NVIDIA GPUs with 40GB of memory, one for the merged checkpoint teacher and the other for the LoRA \cite{hu2022lora} fine-tuned agent.